 How to Prepare Your Home for Extreme Heat in Dallas

-How to keep your Dallas house cool and comfortable while saving money during the hottest days of summer
+How to keep your Dallas house cool while saving money during the hottest days of summer

 Anyone who lives in Dallas knows about its legendary heat.
 March and April’s fair days in the 70s are nice but they never continue.
 Average maximum temperatures in Dallas in July and August hit a whopping 96 degrees F. Your air-conditioner is the largest contributor to your energy bill in the summer.
-While your own house will rely on that on the hottest days, Sweeten presents plenty of other ways to keep your house cool and supplement the A/C. Alternatively, the best way to cool a house includes utilizing energy-efficient exterior materials from the roof to the windows.
+While your own house will rely on that on the hottest days, Sweeten presents other avenues to supplement the A/C. Alternatively, the best way to cool a house includes utilizing energy-efficient exterior materials from the roof to the windows.

 All of these changes will help you prepare your home from Dallas’ extreme heat.
-Sweeten matches home renovation projects with vetted general contractors, offering advice, support, and financial protection—at no cost to the homeowner.
+Sweeten matches home renovation projects with vetted general contractors, offering advice, support, and secure payments—for free.

 One way to assist your air-conditioner or even replace its operation on less intense days is with a whole-house fan.

 In your house, the lower areas below the attic are artificially conditioned to a set temperature, often in the low 70s F. As the day progresses, your unconditioned attic builds up heat.
 By the end of the day, it is at its hottest.

 Even though your attic may be insulated, a tremendous amount of heat has built up.
 The lower areas’ air-conditioning is working overtime to fight against it.

 A whole-house fan draws air through open windows and pushes it out through the roof.
 The attic is completely ventilated, as well.
 Many whole-house fans have an air exchange rate of up to six times the volume of the house.